mk251-stack/INDE-577-Final-Project/examples/Supervised_Learning/Regression_Trees/README.md

 In this project, I use a Regression Tree to predict median home values using the Boston Housing dataset.
 The goal is to explore how a depth constrained tree balances interpretability, predictive performance, and generalization on a relatively small but well studied regression dataset.

 Regression Trees are a good fit here because they handle nonlinear relationships well, are robust to feature scaling, and provide intuitive explanations through tree structure and feature importance.
-Rather than training a fully grown tree that would almost certainly overfit, the focus is placed on tuning tree depth to identify a model that performs well on unseen data while remaining interpretable.

 Rather than training a fully grown tree that would almost certainly overfit, I focus on tuning tree depth to identify a model that performs well on unseen data while remaining interpretable.